itclubmanmet/static-site-generator/readme.md

 ## Requirement :
 - Python 3
+- UNIX or UNIX-like Operating System (not tested on Windows yet)

 ## Dependencies :
 markdown

+(yes, it only need single dependencies from pip)

 ## Installation :
 Install Python, check Python website for installation guide on your Operating System.